microsoft/language-server-protocol/_specifications/lsif/0.5.0/specification.md

 {id: 5, type: "edge", label: "belongsTo", outV: 4, inV:2 }
 ```

 As a group URI the path in a GitHub repository is used.
 However the URI could also be something like `lsif-group:://com.microsoft/vscode/lsif-node/samples/ts-cascade` if the URI should be repository independent.
-This would be useful if a company store code in many differrent repository systems.
+This would be useful if a company store code in many different repository systems.
 The edge with the id `5` binds the project to the group.

 The dump for project P2 looks like this: